19 Aug 2018

 In the next scene, we see the reporter asking the commander Not to repair the well again.
 She explains to him that it's not the Taliban who blow up the well.
 The women of the village blow it up, using mines that were remained from Russia War era.
 The reason is that their only chance to hang out and chit chat, is during the time they go to the river to bring water to their homes.
 The well was an obstacle to their socializing opportunity.

 It's really insightful to see the commander's enlightened mind, shining through his amazed face, in this moment.

 This story is a parable for the typical design processes, that aim "to do a favor" for the users, regardless of what they might really need or desire.
-A type of design that the mind-set of the designer (commander, in this case) is the defining factor for decision making, not the real life.
+A type of design in which the defining factor for decision making is the mind-set of the designer (commander, in this case), not the real life.